IELTS Sample Letters – Band 9 Home

 In the General writing task of the IELTS test, for task 1 you will be asked to write a letter.
-This may be a formal, semi formal or informal letter.
+This may be a formal, semi-formal or informal letter.
 You are expected to write at least 150 words although you will not be penalised for writing less.

 test, you will need a 9 in each of the four criteria for both task 1 and task 2.
 Even one band 8 score in any of the criteria will prevent you from getting a band 9.

 Before we can begin working on getting a band score of 9 in IELTS writing, we first need to know what the criteria for band 9 is in writing task 1 of the IELTS exam